 It seems likely, therefore, that even the Cyber Essentials scheme will be widened for improved information security.

 So what are the next steps towards improved information security management?

 Without a doubt, the threat landscape is widening and, subsequently, the demand grows, from regulators, customers and the Executive Board, to demonstrate effective information security management.

 Here are some of the key areas that may need consideration:

-Risk management - including identification, analysis, evaluation and treatment.
-Within the report The Federation of Small Business (FSB) stated they support Cyber Essentials “but voiced a number of concerns, particularly concerning how it establishes and implements security controls without first identifying the assets, vulnerabilities and risks an organisation faces” - All experts would agree, it’s one of the key foundations for any ISMS.
+- Risk management – including identification, analysis, evaluation and treatment.
+Within the report The Federation of Small Business (FSB) stated they support Cyber Essentials “but voiced a number of concerns, particularly concerning how it establishes and implements without first the assets, vulnerabilities and risks an organisation faces” – All experts would agree, it’s one of the key foundations for any ISMS.

 Of course, all these things should form part of a comprehensive information security management system (ISMS) and there is no time like the present to start tackling them.